Heartbyte

 No long-term efficiency gain

-The whole point was to make operations faster, leaner, more reliable.
-Instead, you've added another system to maintain — and the old manual processes never fully went away.
+The whole point was to make operations faster and more reliable.
+Instead you've added another system to maintain, and the old manual processes never really went away.

 X